huggingface/optimum/docs/README.md

 ---
 **NOTE**

-Since the `optimum` documentation depends on the documentation, it isgood practice to ensure the subpackage documentation will always build successfully.
+Since the `optimum` documentation depends on the documentation of each subpackage, it is good practice to ensure the subpackage documentation will always build successfully.
 To ensure this, add a GitHub Action to your subpackage that tests the documentation builds with every pull request / push to `main`.
 Check out the `optimum-habana` repo for an example.

 ---